CodeJonesW/Wills_Blog/assets/blog-posts/what-makes-a-great-website.md

 ## Use a style guide to start a webflow site

+This advice will say you a ton of time when you are starting a new site.
+It is a great way to get a head start on the design process.
+I have found a style guide for a webflow site that you can use as a starting point for your next project.
+[Style guide](https://webflow.com/website/Style-Guide)

-it will allow us to implement a component based system and reduce complex changes.
+It will allow us to implement a component based system and reduce complex changes.

 Below are great sources of inspiration.
 Opening various projects templates in webflow can give one an idea of how such things were built.